cipeaX/travelling-vendor-data/README.md

 # Travelling Vendor Data

-A Rust Plugin that reads out the Data behind the offers of the Travelling Vendor.
+A Rust Plugin that reads out the Data behind the offers of the Travelling Vendor to a JSON file.

-The plugin will first attempt to find the Vendor on the Map, spawnin it in if it doesnt exist.
+The plugin will first attempt to find the Vendor on the Map, spawning it in if it doesnt exist.
 The data will then be saved to the `TravellingVendorData` Folder in the Rust Server Directory.

 ## Example Output: